yeagerai/genlayer-simulator/CONTRIBUTING.md

 ### Improving Documentation

 To enhance our documentation to help users and developers get the most out of the Simulator, start by reviewing our [Documentation Repository](https://github.com/yeagerai/genlayer-docs).
+Visit our [Documentation repository](https://github.com/yeagerai/genlayer-docs) to create new issues or contribute to existing documentation.

 ## Review Process